Skip to main content

 L.A.
 REPAIR Participatory Budgeting

 The Los Angeles Reforms for Equity and Public Acknowledgment of Institutional Racism (L.A.
-REPAIR) is L.A.'s first participatory budget pilot program.
+REPAIR) is the City of Los Angeles's first participatory budget pilot program.
 L.A.
-REPAIR will distribute roughly $8.5 million directly to nine L.A.
-City neighborhoods, called REPAIR Zones.
+REPAIR will distribute roughly $8.5 million directly to nine city communities, called REPAIR Zones.

 What is Participatory Budgeting?